A Test-taker’s Guide to Online Proctoring

 Let’s take a deeper look at the differences between live and automated proctoring.

-Simply put, live proctoring involves interactions between the test-taker and a live proctor.
-In Examity’s Live Standard offering, the proctor may just be part of the authentication process, dropping off the screen after the test-taker has confirmed their identity.
+Simply put, our live proctoring solutions involve interactions between the test-taker and a live proctor.
+In Examity’s Live Authentication + Audit offering, the proctor may just be part of the authentication process, dropping off the screen after the test-taker has confirmed their identity.
 The recording, rather than the live session, will be reviewed and flagged in this case.
-In our Live Premium product, proctors are present throughout the entire session, allowing them to intervene in real time if a violation is suspected or technical support is needed.
+In our Live Proctoring product, proctors are present throughout the entire session, allowing them to intervene in real time if a violation is suspected or technical support is needed.

-Automated proctoring utilizes technology to monitor the exam, rather than a live person.
+Our automated proctoring solutions utilize technology to monitor the exam, rather than a live person.
 Software captures audio, motion, and systemic changes during the testing session, identifying aberrant or abnormal behaviors.

 It’s important to note that in both modalities, just because something is flagged doesn’t mean it is automatically considered an exam violation.
 Reporting data from the proctoring session, including flags, is always provided to the test administrator, who will review the data to determine if an exam rule was broken.
 For example, with so many test-takers completing exams in their homes, a common flag scenario is that of a small child walking into a room where an exam is being taken.
 Technically, a rule has been broken because another person was in the room.
 However, the young child clearly didn’t provide any information that would constitute cheating.
 Here a yellow flag (“potential violation”) would be noted, and then reported to the test administrator for a final review.
 In other words, violations are always determined by the administrator, not the proctoring solution.